Xav83/Xav83.github.io/_posts/Java/Quick Tips/How to convert a Java List-Integer- to int [].md

 int [] my_array = my_list.stream().mapToInt(i->i).toArray(); //convert the list into a int[]
 ```

-## Explaintation
+## Explanation

-If you read this, it may be that you want to understand how the previous solution acheive the goal of transforming the `List<Integer>` into a `int []`, and this is what I am going to try to explain. 🙂
+If you read this, it may be that you want to understand how the previous solution achieve the goal of transforming the `List<Integer>` into a `int []`, and this is what I am going to try to explain. 🙂

 First of all, we take the filled list and we call the method [stream](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html#stream--), which is going to convert our `List` into a `Stream`.
 A `Stream` is "A sequence of elements supporting sequential and parallel aggregate operations.", as definied by the documentation.
 And with this class, we are one step closer from the type we want.